 Paint Settle Timer

 You can now stack paint in the same layer by settling paint.
 We've also added a timer for auto-settling.
-You can try these new features in a beta version of Expresii, which you can get by using Update Server 2 to update your app.
+You can try these new features in a beta version of Expresii, which you can enable by selecting beta option in the System>Advanced tab.
 Please let us know how you like them.

 How does a 2020-released HP laptop convertible perform with Expresii?
 We had a chance to test an 13" HP Envy x360 with AMD 4700U APU.
 The machine is compact and sleek.
 It's so thin that they have the USB-A ports use an expanding door design, which you may find it a bit troublesome to use as you can't simply push a USB head straight into the port but needing to make the door fully open first.
 Some call a hybrid / convertible a 2-in-1 but note that this HP uses a folding design and the keyboard is not detachable like the Microsoft Surface Pro for it to be truly a thin tablet.